 While the cutout leather on the uppers is nice for ventilation, it does create more places for failure, and the seams are only single stitched.
 There is a small rubber toe cap though, which, while not as large or protective as the Keen Voyageur's toe cap, will offer more wear protection than a shoe without one.

 Scrambling around during shoe testing.
-The soft rubber that gives these shoes great traction also wears out faster than a stiffer sole.
+The soft rubber that gives the Moab 2 great traction also wears out faster than a stiffer sole.

 Since the pair that we tested was not the waterproof version, we'd have to recommend them for hot and dry conditions as opposed to wet ones.
 These were our favorite pair to wear around our testing area of Southern Nevada.
 The traction on these shoes is also fantastic, so if you like to scramble around or bag trail-less peaks these are a great choice.
 While we generally recommend using a higher boot for backpacking with a heavy pack, one of our testers did use these on the Appalachian Trail for hundreds of miles, so they are certainly versatile.